datacommonsorg/docsite/api/sheets/get_cohort_members.md

 ## Example

 This example uses the `DCCOHORTMEMBERS` method to retrieve the members of the [CDC500_City](https://datacommons.org/browser/CDC500_City) cohort.
+Before trying this method out, make sure to follow the setup directions in [the main section for Sheets docs](/api/sheets/index.html).

 ### Input